syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ### Process selection using methods

-You can select a particular cell using the `SfDataGrid.SelectCell(rowData, dataGridColumn)` method.
+You can select a particular cell within the grid by using the `SfDataGrid.SelectCell(rowData, dataGridColumn)` method.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}

-this.dataGrid.SelectCell(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1]);
+// Selects the cell at the given row and column. this.dataGrid.SelectCell(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1]);

 {% endhighlight %}
 {% endtabs %}

-When the selection mode is multiple you can select a range of cells using the `SfDataGrid.SelectCells(startRowData, startColumn, endRowData, endColumn)` method.
+The `SfDataGrid.SelectCells` method  allows you to programmatically select a range of cells in the grid.
+This is particularly useful when the selection mode is set to `DataGridSelectionMode.Multiple`.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}

-this.dataGrid.SelectCells(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1], this.dataGrid.GetRecordAtRowIndex(7), this.dataGrid.Columns[3]);
+// Selects the range of cells that falls between the specified start/end row data and start/end column. this.dataGrid.SelectCells(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1], this.dataGrid.GetRecordAtRowIndex(7), this.dataGrid.Columns[3]);

 {% endhighlight %}